TiffanyVlaar/TiffanyVlaar.github.io/MachineLearningReadingGroup.md

 permalink: /MLReadinggroup/
 ---

+This spring I will organize a Machine Learning Reading Group at the University of Edinburgh.
+Please stay tuned for the abstract and titles of the talks.
+A preliminary schedule will follow soon.

 In fall 2018 I organized a Machine Learning Seminar.
-Please find an overview of the talks below.
+An overview of the talks is provided below.
 Please feel free to contact me if you want to get in touch with any of the speakers.
-This spring I will also organize a Machine Learning Reading Group.
-Please stay tuned for the abstract and titles of the talks.
-A preliminary schedule will follow soon.

 23 October - Tim Hurst "Utilising continuum limits of the p-Laplacian in semi-supervised learning"